nibblesnbits/my-portfolio/conv/book.md

 No ink bleed.
 Just a sentence—raw, plain.

 And then—
-**Fen.**
-Sitting alone against a frost-ribbed wall, shoulders tight, jaw set against the tremble he wouldn’t let show.
-The Mountain of Mastery.
-The moment Sam left.
+a boy with frost in his hair, shoulders drawn tight against the cold.
+Not someone the Archive could keep—
+just someone Sam had once left behind.

 It came all at once.
 Not like a memory.
-Like a truth arriving late.
+Like guilt wearing a familiar face.

-“Fen,” Sam whispered.

-And the image vanished.

-He clutched the card a little too tightly, like it might keep the flicker in place.
+He held the card longer than he meant to.

 Behind him, Gable’s voice was softer than before.

-“That’s the kind the Archive keeps best.”
+“That’s the kind the Archive keeps best.
+Not the loud grief.
+The quiet, guilty kind.”

-Sam turned slowly.
+Sam nodded faintly.
-Gable was looking at him—really _looking_—and there was something familiar in the pain behind his eyes.

-Recognition.
-A silhouette.
-Of someone he'd just mourned.

-Sam tucked the card back between two others, a little awkwardly—as if afraid the shelves might judge his filing method.
+He slid the card back between the others, fingers reluctant.
-They did.

 A book to his left let out a faint _scoff,_ fluttered its pages in offense, then shuffled two inches away like it didn’t want to be associated with him.

+The Archive could keep it now.
+He didn’t have to.

 He stepped back with his hands up.